Log Analytics and SIEM for Enterprise Security Operations and Threat Hunting

 The defining capabilities of a SIEM software solution are:

-- Data Analysis and Event Correlation - SIEM tools analyze aggregated logs and event data, searching for events with common attributes that could indicate malicious activity on the network.
+• Data Analysis and Event Correlation - SIEM tools analyze aggregated logs and event data, searching for events with common attributes that could indicate malicious activity on the network.
 SIEM tools can have thousands of correlation rules informed by the latest enterprise threat intelligence.

-- Automated Security Incident Response - SIEM tools can be configured to automatically respond to security incidents by consolidating relevant data and initiating actions on third-party systems.
+• Automated Security Incident Response - SIEM tools can be configured to automatically respond to security incidents by consolidating relevant data and initiating actions on third-party systems.
 This feature helps eliminate slow, manual processes and reduces mean-time-to-resolution (MTTR) for security events.

-- Visualization, Dashboards, and Reports - SIEM tools offer visualization and dashboarding capabilities that make it easier for SecOps teams to consume data.
+• Visualization, Dashboards, and Reports - SIEM tools offer visualization and dashboarding capabilities that make it easier for SecOps teams to consume data.
 They also offer reporting capabilities that categorize security-related events such as failed logins, potential malware activity, and potential data exfiltration.

 SIEM tools are optimized for real-time network observability and alerting on security threats, but those optimizations come at a cost.
-Here’s what those trade-offs look like for SecOps teams deploying a SIEM solution:

-- Limited Data Retention - Most SIEM tools offer limited retention periods for log data with high costs for long-term data storage.
+• Limited Data Retention - Most SIEM tools offer limited retention periods for log data with high costs for long-term data storage.
 As a result, they’re good for active threat-hunting but inefficient at analyzing historical trend data to discover long-term or persistent threats.

-- Limits on Reporting - SIEM tools often have predefined reports that focus purely on security events, limiting their applicability for more in-depth forensic analysis.
+• Limits on Reporting - SIEM tools often have predefined reports that focus purely on security events, limiting their applicability for more in-depth forensic analysis.

-- Costly Integration Challenges - SIEM tools frequently require custom integration to work with cloud or on-premise security appliances.
+• Costly Integration Challenges - SIEM tools frequently require custom integration to work with cloud or on-premise security appliances.
 If an appliance is not natively supported, a custom-coded solution may be required to capture data and include it in security analytics.

-- False Positives - The complexity of SIEM tools, along with the predictable integration challenges, can lead to missed security events or generate false positives.
+• False Positives - The complexity of SIEM tools, along with the predictable integration challenges, can lead to missed security events or generate false positives.
 Without the full context of a security event, SIEM tools can deliver misleading reports that are time-consuming to investigate.

-- Complexity - Effectively using a SIEM may require extensive training and hiring additional cybersecurity staff.
+• Complexity - Effectively using a SIEM may require extensive training and hiring additional cybersecurity staff.

 SIEM tools require considerable integration, customizations, and the right expertise to be effective - and they still won’t satisfy every single cybersecurity use case.

-What is Log Analytics for SecOps?
+Leveraging Log Analytics for Security

 The defining capabilities of log analytics solutions are:

-- Log Data Collection and Aggregation - Just like SIEM tools, log analytics solutions also collect, aggregate, and centralize log data for analysis.
+• Log Data Collection and Aggregation - Just like SIEM tools, log analytics solutions also collect, aggregate, and centralize log data for analysis.
 But while SIEM tools are often only integrated with security appliances, log analytics solutions gather log data from a broader spectrum of sources that includes operating systems, network infrastructure, applications, and endpoint devices.

 Log analytics platforms are especially useful for forensic analysis and understanding how data moves across the network.
 Cybersecurity professionals can use these platforms to delve into events that may have happened days, weeks, or even months ago.

-SIEM vs. Log Analytics for SecOps Use Cases
+SIEM + Log Analysis Use Cases

 For each of the following use cases, we’ll review the benefits of each option and how teams can deploy both SIEM and Log Analytics for SecOps use cases.